24th January 2017

 Evaporative Light-Scattering Detectors (ELSDs) are used to facilitate High-Performance Liquid Chromatography (HPLC).

 Refractive Index (RI) Detectors are also used for HPLC but with less success as they are easily affected by changes in ambient temperature, and cannot always detect target substances with short elution times.
-ELSDs, which have been growing in popularity since the 1980s, solve these problems and do not require time for the instrument and baseline to stabilise.
+ELSDs, which have been growing in popularity since the 1980s, solve these problems and do not require time for the instrument and baseline to stabilize.

 Evaporative Light-Scattering Detectors